 When purchasing SJO and SO portable power cords it’s important to keep your application in mind.
 The application will be the deciding factor for what cable is the most beneficial.

-For Example, A lot of customers will order the SO portable power cords, because of their ability to handle higher voltages when in reality their applications would only require the junior service 300 volts.
+For Example, Many customers will order the SO portable power cords because of their ability to handle higher voltages when in reality, their applications would only require the junior service (300 volts).

 Power Cord Lettering Breakdown